Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: A single-round version of the game: competitive mean estimation

 \subsection{Expected rewards and Nash equilibria}

-We now analyze the game with strategy set $(\mathscr{A}^{m}\times \mathscr{D}^{w})$.
+We now analyze the game with strategy set $(\mathscr{A}\times \mathscr{D})$.
 As the specific distribution of $\xi^i$ does not affect the players' rewards, the attack and defense strategies are for all relevant purposes uniquely determined by the functions $\alpha$, $b$, and $\beta$ respectively.
 We abuse notation and consider $(\alpha^i, b^i, \beta^i)$ as the strategy of player $i$.
 First we derive a formula for the MSE of a player, for a fixed strategy profile. \begin{theorem} Let $\mathcal{D}$ be as described above.
-Then the expected mean squared error (MSE) of player $i\in [N]$ for any strategy profile $((\alpha^1, b^i, \beta^1), \ldots, (\alpha^N, b^N,\beta^N)) \in (\mathscr{A}^{m}\times\mathscr{D}^w)^N$ is:
+Then the expected mean squared error (MSE) of player $i\in [N]$ for any strategy profile $((\alpha^1, b^1, \beta^1), \ldots, (\alpha^N, b^N,\beta^N)) \in \left(\mathscr{A}\times\mathscr{D}\right)^N$ is:

 \end{theorem} This is proven in Appendix \ref{sec:proofs_ME} similar to the bias-variance decomposition.
 This result allows us to analyze the expected rewards defined by equation (\ref{eqn:specific_loss}) of the players for any strategy profile.

-One can immediately see that there is no incentive for players to cooperate as long as $\beta^i<1$: other players $j$ can always increase their reward by increasing $\mathbb{E}(a^j(x^j)^2)$, such that there can be no Nash equilbrium with $\beta^i<1$.
-But for finite $\mathbb{E}(a^j(x^j)^2)$, the optimal $\beta^i$ can be shown to never equal one, yielding: \begin{corollary} The game defined by the reward in equation (\ref{eqn:specific_loss}) and the set of strategies $\mathscr{A}^{m}\times\mathscr{D}^w$ does not have a Nash equilibrium with finite $\mathbb{E}(\alpha^j(x^j)^2)$. \end{corollary} For details, see Appendix \ref{sec:proofs_ME}.
-This shows that our defenses are unable to prevent maximal dishonesty and formalizes a simple intuitive observation: as long as a player considers other players' updates at all, others are incentivized to reduce the information their updates convey about their samples.
-Therefore, \textit{without modifications to the protocol, no player can benefit from collaborative learning.}
+One can immediately see that there is no incentive for players to cooperate as long as $\beta^i<1$: other players $j$ can always increase their reward by increasing $\mathbb{E}(\alpha^j(x^j)^2)$ (unless it is already infinite).
+But for finite $\mathbb{E}(\alpha^j(x^j)^2)$ and $ \mathbb{E} \|\sum_{j \neq i} b^j(x^j) \|^2$, the optimal $\beta^i$ can be shown to never equal one, such that equilibria are only possible "at infinity": \begin{corollary} The game defined by the reward in equation (\ref{eqn:specific_loss}) and the set of strategies $\mathscr{A}\times\mathscr{D}$ does not have any (pure or mixed) Nash equilibrium for which $\mathbb{E}(\alpha^j(x^j)^2)$ and $ \mathbb{E} \| b^j(x^j) \|^2 $ are finite for all players. \end{corollary} For details, see Appendix \ref{sec:proofs_ME}.
+This shows that our defenses are unable to prevent maximal dishonesty by at least some players and formalizes a simple intuitive observation: as long as a player considers other players' updates at all, others are incentivized to reduce the information their updates convey about their samples.
+As at equilibrium at least one other player will infinitely distort the server estimate $\bar{m}$, \textit{no player can benefit from collaborative learning without modifications to the protocol.}